MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/customizer/communication-panel-step3-attach-action-calls-events.md

 1. Sign in to a Microsoft Dynamics 365 for Customer Engagement instance.

-2. Select the down arrow next to Dynamics 365.
+2. Select the Down arrow next to Dynamics 365.

 3. Select **Unified Service Desk Administrator**.